alfonsoristorato/wiremock-docker-easy-extensions/README.md

 dependencies:
   - org.apache.commons:commons-lang3:3.18.0
 ```

+### Extension Language and Compatibility
+-   **Supported Languages**: Extensions can be written in either **Java** or **Kotlin**.
+-   **Java 11 Compatibility**: The provided source code must be compatible with Java 11.
+The builder tool compiles the code to target the JVM 11 runtime, which is used by the official WireMock Docker image.
+This means that language features from newer Java versions are not supported.
+-   **Example of an Incompatible Feature**: Using Java's `record` keyword will cause the build to fail, as it was introduced after Java 11.

+    ```java
+    // This will fail to compile
+    public record User(String name, int age) {}
+    ```

 ## How to Use - Docker

 The primary way to use this tool is via the pre-built Docker image.
 This method allows you to build and run your extensions without needing to install Java or Gradle locally.